Our ‘Drive for 5’

 Aims

-2. To increase the number of fans voting in the 2022 and future AGMs (either as Trust members, by proxy or directly with their own shares).
+To increase the number of fans voting in future AGMs (either as Trust members, by proxy or directly with their own shares).

 Why 5%?

-It would also allow a larger number of fans to unite on votes and to back fan-led resolutions that are put forward to AGM’s.
+It would also allow a larger number of fans to unite on votes and to back fan-led resolutions that are put forward to Celtic PLC AGMs.

-We hope to establish an alliance (or bloc) of shareholding supporters to a minimum of 5% of all votes available to shareholders not 5% of all shareholders as each shareholder holds a different number of individual shares.
+We hope to establish an alliance (or bloc) of shareholding supporters to a minimum of 5% of all votes available to shareholders.
+This is not the same as 5% of all shareholders as each individual shareholder holds a different number of shares.

-Each vote that is ‘lost’ or ‘not used’ is not counted e.g. if there are 100 votes in total and 20% of people do not vote, then the percentage of votes required to ‘win’ any question or ‘resolution’ that is put to a vote is only 41% (i.e., 41 out of 80) instead of 51% (51 out of 100).
+Each vote that is ‘lost’ or ‘not used’ is not counted, so for example, if there are 100 votes in total and 20% of people do not vote, then the percentage of votes required to ‘win’ support for any question or ‘resolution’ that is put to a vote is only 41% (i.e., 41 out of 100) instead of 51% (51 out of 100).

 What support is available via The Celtic Trust’s Shareholder portal?